 Unpacking the J2EE agent binaries creates a directory named j2ee_agents, within which an agent-specific directory is created.
 For example, if the J2EE agent being installed is Policy Agent 2.2 for Sun Java System Application Server 8.1, the directory created is named am_as81_agent.
 For other J2EE agents, the directory name is slightly different, but the naming format is the same.
-To see the preceding directory name specific to your J2EE agent, see Example 3-5.
+To see the preceding directory name specific to the J2EE agent you are using, see Example 3-5.